webtunel/WebtunelCMounter/README.md

 1. Open WebtunelCMounter
 2. Click the "New" button in the Connections tab
-3. Select the connection type (FTP, SFTP, SMB, or WebDAV)
+3. Select the connection type (FTP, SFTP, SMB, WebDAV, or Amazon S3)
 4. Enter the server details and credentials
 5. Click "Save Connection"